 - change theme

-But none of these had an affect so I did some research and came across a few support threads and post:
+But none of these had an effect so I did some research and came across a few support threads and posts:

 - Visual editor is no longer working

 - Visual editor not working after 3.3 upgrade

 - How to fix white text and missing buttons in WordPress Visual Editor

 The people who had the same issue had cured the problem by doing one of these suggestions: